Greatest Movie Series

 Film Plot Summary

-In Kingston, Jamaica, British government intelligence agent John Strangways (Timothy Moxon), the section chief for Station J (Jamaica) was ambushed and killed (# 1 death) by three assassins ("three blind mice") outside the Queens Club.
-Strangways' secretary Mary Prescott (Dolores Keator) was also killed (# 2 death) while radio-contacting MI6 (Military Intelligence 6) headquarters.
-The killers stole his files on Crab Key and Doctor No. In London, England, the British government summoned Agent 007 James Bond (Sean Connery), who was interrupted at gaming tables at London's Le Cercle Club, where he had just been introduced to Chemin de Fer card-player Sylvia Trench (Eunice Gayson) ("Bond, James Bond") before soundly beating her.
+In London, England, the British government summoned Agent 007 James Bond (Sean Connery), who was interrupted at gaming tables at London's Le Cercle Club, where he had just been introduced to Chemin de Fer card-player Sylvia Trench (Eunice Gayson) (the classic entrance line: "Bond, James Bond") before soundly beating her.
+When he was summoned away from the gaming table, she was sorry to see him leave: "Sorry you have to go, just as things were getting interesting."
+He asked his defeated opponent, "Do you play any other games - I mean, besides chemin de fer?"
+She replied: "Golf, amongst other things" - and he proposed meeting her the next afternoon.
 Bond was briefed by head of British Secret Service "M" (Bernard Lee) at headquarters.
 There were reports of interference ("toppling" - throwing off the gyroscopic controls of a missile with a radio beam) with Cape Canaveral rockets, originating from the Jamaica area.
 The American CIA had already sent Felix Leiter (Jack Lord) to pursue leads.
-Afterwards, Bond entered his own luxury apartment, where he realized someone had gained entry.
-Wary, he held a gun on Sylvia, who was only wearing Bond's own dress shirt and her high-heeled shoes.
-She was practicing her golf strokes, and she seductively convinced Bond to not leave immediately for his mission.
-Bond agreed to leave "almost immediately" after love-making with her (# 1 tryst).

 Bond took a plane to Jamaica to investigate the Strangways situation, and to discover if there was any linkage to the missile issue.
 At the Kingston airport, Bond was watched and followed by a man in sunglasses (later revealed to be Leiter) and a female photographer "Freelance" (Marguerite LeWars), one of Dr. No's operatives, who snapped pictures.
 He was met by chauffeur Mr. Jones (Reginald Carter) to take him to Government House in a 1957 Chevy convertible, although the man was an impersonator - another Dr. No henchman.
 On a side road after a brief fist-fight, Jones committed suicide (# 3 death, # 1 Bond kill) with a cyanide-laced cigarette when Bond demanded information about his employer.
-At Strangways' place, Bond found a receipt from metallurgist Professor Dent's laboratory (for analysis of a rock sample), and a picture of Strangways with a local fisherman/guide, Cayman Islander Quarrel (John Kitzmuller).
+At Strangways' place, Bond found a receipt from metallurgist Professor R.J.
+Dent's laboratory (for analysis of a rock sample), and a picture of Strangways with a local fisherman/guide, Cayman Islander Quarrel (John Kitzmuller).
 That evening at the club, Bond interviewed the final people to see Strangways alive during his bridge game - metallurgist Professor R.J.
-Dent (Anthony Dawson), ex-Army General Potter, and Comm.
+Dent (Anthony Dawson), ex-Army General Potter, and British foreign secretary Comm.
 Pleydell-Smith (Louis Blaazer).
-Strangways was reported to have recently taken numerous fishing trips with Quarrel (they were mostly looking at Crab Key for mineral samples, sand, and water).
+Strangways was reported to have recently taken numerous fishing trips with Quarrel (they were mostly looking around nearby off-shore islands for mineral samples, sand, and water).

 The next day at a Caribbean dock and at a beach-front bar, Bond spoke to an uncooperative Quarrel and found himself jumped by Quarrel and the bar-tender Puss-Fellar in a backroom.
 CIA agent Leiter broke up the fight, and admitted the two worked for him.
 As they talked in the bar, "Freelance" attempted to take more pictures - when she refused to talk, Bond confiscated her film and let her go.
 Strangways had found some rock samples (sent to Dent's lab) on Crab Key, and Bond decided it might be where radio-jamming of American rockets was occurring.
-Crab Key was owned by villainous, reclusive and menacing half-Chinese Dr. Julius No (Joseph Wiseman) (with metal prosthetic hands), who operated a bauxite mine (with a "low-scan C-H radar setup") heavily guarded by armed security, and "none of the local fishermen will go near the place."
+Crab Key was owned by villainous, reclusive and menacing half-Chinese Dr. Julius No (Joseph Wiseman) (with metal prosthetic hands), who operated a bauxite mine (with a "low-scan C-H radar setup") heavily guarded by armed security, and it was known that "none of the local fishermen will go near the place."

-The next day, Bond learned from Pleydell-Smith's Government House suspicious secretary Miss Taro (Zena Marshall) that Strangways had checked out two official files (on Doctor No and Crab Key), now missing.
-Bond received a package from London, a Geiger counter, which picked up signs of radioactivity from the bottom of Quarrel's boat where the Crab Key rocks were placed (contrary to Dent's analysis).
-He caught Miss Taro listening in at a keyhole - a suspicious sign that she was secretly working for Dr. No. On his way to a date that afternoon with Miss Taro at her mountain apartment, Bond (in a rented blue Sunbeam Tiger convertible) narrowly escaped death when a large black hearse pursued and attempted to steer him off the road.
-He forced the murderers (the "Three Blind Mice") off a cliff and their car crashed in flames ("I think they were on their way to a funeral") (# 4-6 deaths, # 2-4 Bond kills).
-Miss Taro was speechless when Bond arrived unharmed.
-After telling her: "I thought I was invited up here to admire the view," he seduced Miss Taro (# 2 tryst), then he had her arrested by ordering a 'taxi' (authorities) - she spit in Bond's face as they drove off.
+On his way to a date that afternoon with Miss Taro at her mountain apartment, Bond (in a rented blue Sunbeam Tiger convertible) narrowly escaped death when a large black hearse pursued and attempted to steer him off the road.
+He escaped under a crane and forced the murderers (the "Three Blind Mice") off a cliff and their car crashed in flames ("I think they were on their way to a funeral") (# 4-6 deaths, # 2-4 Bond kills).
+Miss Taro was speechless when Bond arrived unharmed, and told her: "I thought I was invited up here to admire the view."
+After she took a phone call from someone wanting to keep Bond there, he seduced Miss Taro (# 2 tryst).
+Then he had her arrested after ordering a 'taxi' (the local police authorities) - she spit in Bond's face as they drove off.
 He set a trap, making the bed look like there was a figure sleeping there.
-He sat in a chair and awaited the arrival of an assassin - he killed Professor Dent (# 7 death, # 5 Bond kill), who had emptied his Smith-Wesson silencer-gun into the bed, with two bullets from his Walther PPK after the attempted assassination ("You've had your six").
+He sat in a chair and awaited the arrival of an assassin.
+After Professor Dent had emptied his Smith-Wesson silencer-gun into the bed in an attempted assassination, Bond noted: "You've had your six," and killed Professor Dent (# 7 death, # 5 Bond kill) in cold-blood with two bullets from his Walther PPK.

-Quarrel with Bond set off in a small canoe from Kingston harbor and arrived that evening at Crab Key, where the next morning, they encountered shell-searching, carefree bikinied Honey Ryder (Ursula Andress) emerging Venus-like from the water, singing the calypso song "Underneath the Mango Tree."
-She regularly trespassed on Crab Key.
+Quarrel and Bond set off in a small canoe from Kingston harbor and arrived that evening at Crab Key, where the next morning in a small cove, they encountered shell-searching, carefree bikinied Honey Ryder (Ursula Andress) emerging Venus-like from the water, singing the calypso song "Underneath the Mango Tree."
+Honey asked: "What are you doing here?
+Looking for shells?"
+Bond (glibly) replied: "No, I'm just looking."
+She regularly trespassed on Crab Key to collect shells to sell to tourists.
 They evaded a high-powered security boat that fired bullets at the beach area, and then threatened to return with dogs.
 Honey led them to a hiding place, where they avoided another foot patrol by breathing through under-water tubes, although Bond had to knife one of the guards in the back (# 8 death, # 6 Bond kill).
 Honey believed Dr. No had killed her marine zoologist father - he had disappeared while exploring on Crab Key.
-In the mangrove swamps, they discovered the "Dragon" to be a flame-throwing, diesel-engined armored tank-vehicle, which incinerated Quarrel alive (# 9 death) before the two were taken captive by the radiation-suited tank crew.
-Within Dr. No's lair at his private island, Bond and Honey showered in a decontamination chamber to be scrubbed clean of radiation, and then were ushered to adjoining rooms to dress by Sister Lily (Yvonne Shima) and Sister Rose (Michel Mok).
-A drug-laced coffee drink knocked them out, after which they awakened, dressed, and descended in an elevator for a formal dinner with gracious Dr. No in his private study next to his giant aquarium with a huge glass observation panel.
+She had lived all over the world (the Philippines, Bali, Hawaii - "anywhere there were shells") with her father.
+She didn't go to school, but resourcefully learned everything as a child by reading an encyclopedia ("I started at 'A' when I was eight, and now I've reached 'T'.
+I bet I know a lot more things than you do!").

 The villain explained how he was an unwanted child (of a German missionary and a Chinese girl) who worked as treasurer for the Tongs, a powerful Chinese Mafia criminal family.
 After stealing $10 million in gold from them, he built atomic-powered Crab Key and its lair.
 He was a member of SPECTRE (SPecial Executive for Counter-intelligence, Terrorism, Revenge, Extortion).
 He dreamed of "world domination" by interfering with and sabotaging American space rockets (and their launches) with an atomic-powered, "toppling" radio beam.
-Bond was beaten up and imprisoned, but escaped from his cell through an electrified ventilation grill and made his way down a shaft to the nuclear reactor's control room.
-After an attempt to drown him in the tunnel, Bond stole a hazard-suit from a strangled technician (# 10 death, # 7 Bond kill) and then sabotaged one of the nuclear reactors by overheating it, to prevent harm to the Project Mercury missile launch.

 In the film's climax, Dr. No and Bond fought one-on-one on a descending gantry above the reactor's cooling tank of boiling radioactive water, where Dr. No was submerged and met his fate (# 11 death, # 8 Bond kill), drowning in the vat.
 His metallic prosthetic hands could not grip the steel legs of the lowered gantry.
 As the base was self-destructing, and Dr. No's men were evacuating, Bond rescued strapped-down Honey from a flooding sluice-gate chamber, and they safely escaped in one of Dr. No's boats - that conveniently ran out of fuel and sent them drifting.
-Soon, they were given a tow back to shore by CIA ally Felix Leiter on a rescue boat, although Bond released the tow-line to let them go adrift and continue embracing (# 3 tryst).
+Soon, they were given a tow back to shore by CIA ally Felix Leiter on a rescue boat, although Bond released the tow-line to let them go adrift and continue kissing and embracing (# 3 tryst).

 Film Notables (Awards, Facts, etc.)